frozensunq/hello-world/README.md

-# hello-world
+# learnJava
 A repository for helloworld code

-This is the hello-world repository.
-I can use this repo for all kinds of helloworld codes.
+This repo will be used for basic java learning.
+Everything is COOL.